nmsl/svc_android_project/JSVM/README.md

   * Include header `#include <cstdio>` into `JSVM/H264Extension/include/Macros.h`

 1. `'push_back' was not declared in this scope` or `'insert' was not declared in this scope` inside `JSVM/include/H264AVCCommonIf.h`
-  * change this one around line 93 from
+  * Modify the code around line 93 from
   ````
   MyList& operator += ( const MyList& rcMyList) {
     if( ! rcMyList.empty() ) {